Home

 What is Linear Algebra?
 Introduction to Vectors

-$$V = (a, b, c, d, e, f).$$
+$$V = (a, b, c, d, e, f),$$

-Where a, b, c, d, e, f are real numbers (1, 3, 4.56, -11, -13.08, 0, etc.).
+where each of a, b, c, d, e, f represents real numbers (such as 1, 3, 4.56, -11, -13.08, 0, and so forth).

 Points and Vectors

-$$V = (x, y, x).$$
+$$V = (x, y, z),$$

 $$P_H=(x, y, z, w).$$